SsangYong Musso pickup review

-Under the bonnet, there’s a 2.2-litre turbodiesel engine boasting a competitive 179bhp, connected to either a six-speed manual or automatic gearbox.
-While acceleration isn’t a primary pickup forte, the Musso manages 0-62mph quicker than some rivals (11.3 seconds for manual and 11.9 seconds for automatic models), and importantly there’s enough pulling power to haul a 3,500kg trailer.
-High CO2 emissions aren’t punished as heavily in pickups as they are in regular models, but the 29.4mpg fuel-efficiency of the automatic Musso (30.8mpg for the longer Saracen+) isn’t quite on a par with the equivalent Ford Ranger, which can manage up to 34mpg.
+Under the bonnet, there’s a 2.2-litre turbodiesel engine boasting a competitive 199bhp, connected to either a six-speed manual or automatic gearbox, so the Musso has enough pulling power to haul a 3,500kg trailer.
+High CO2 emissions aren’t punished as heavily in pickups as they are in regular models, but the 31.5mpg fuel-efficiency of the automatic Musso (30.8mpg for the longer Saracen+) isn’t quite on a par with the equivalent Ford Ranger, which can manage up to 34mpg.
 The Musso fitted with a manual gearbox is capable of up to 33.8mpg, however, which is a bit more competitive.

 Inside, leather is dotted around the dashboard as well as covering the seats on most trims, sitting adjacent to some soft-touch plastics and some surfaces that are cheaper and scratchier.
 It’s a success overall and everything is well laid-out, so even lower-spec trims with more plastic should stand up to comparison with the Mitsubishi L200.
 Four trim levels are now available for UK buyers, with the top levels getting a boost thanks to a 9.2-inch infotainment system that can support TomTom sat nav, Android Auto, Apple CarPlay and a reversing camera.

 Customers are also likely to be drawn by the Musso's seven-year/150,000-mile warranty – currently the most generous offered with any pickup and even covering things like the brakes and clutch for the first year.
-Safety is less of a known quantity though, because the Musso hasn’t yet been crash-tested by Euro NCAP.
+Safety is less of a known quantity because the Musso hasn’t yet been crash-tested by Euro NCAP.
 If you need to know your pickup will be truly safe, the Isuzu D-Max has a five-star score.

 MPG, running costs & CO2

-Insurance premiums may be expensive, too, as the Musso occupies the very highest insurance group, alongside high-end supercars and hugely powerful electric cars.
+Insurance premiums will be expensive, too, as the Musso occupies the very highest insurance group, alongside high-end supercars and hugely powerful electric cars.
 The Nissan Navara and Ford Ranger both sit in lower groups.

 Engines, drive & performance

-The Musso is fitted with a 2.2-litre turbodiesel engine that produces 179bhp.
-Badged e-XDi220, it’s larger and more powerful than the 163bhp 1.9-litre engine of the Isuzu D-MAX and the Ford Ranger’s 168bhp 2.0-litre engine, and it’s also more powerful than the 2.3-litre engines fitted to the Nissan Navara and Mitsubishi L200.
-As a result, the Musso doesn’t embarrass itself in a straight line; with a previously lower-powered 179bhp version of its engine SsangYong quoted 0-62mph times of 11.3 (manual) and 11.9 seconds (automatic), which makes it quicker than both the D-Max and Navara – with the 199bhp version expect this to be even quicker.
+The Musso is fitted with a 2.2-litre turbodiesel engine that produces 199bhp.
+It’s larger and more powerful than the 163bhp 1.9-litre engine of the Isuzu D-MAX and the Ford Ranger’s 168bhp 2.0-litre engine, and it’s also more powerful than the 2.3-litre engines fitted to the Nissan Navara and Mitsubishi L200.
+As a result, the Musso doesn’t embarrass itself in a straight line; with a previously lower-powered 179bhp version of its engine SsangYong quoted 0-62mph times of 11.3 (manual) and 11.9 seconds (automatic), making it quicker than both the D-Max and Navara – with the 199bhp version expect this to be even quicker.

 There’s a choice of a six-speed manual or automatic gearboxes and the Musso gets four-wheel drive as standard.
 This has a ‘part-time 4x4’ mode, with power sent to just the rear wheels during normal driving to save fuel, then shuffled to the fronts if slip is detected.
 We found the Musso was very happy to spin its wheels at any opportunity, despite this system.
 For seriously tricky terrain, there’s a low-ratio mode that lets you use more of the engine’s power and torque at slow speeds.

-We’ll have to wait to try a right-hand-drive Musso for our full verdict, but the early version we tested wasn’t as good to drive as the class leaders.
+The Musso isn’t as good to drive as the class leaders.
 Its steering felt vague, leading you to take multiple stabs at longer corners, while the choppy ride sent shudders into the interior even on seemingly smooth roads.
 The engine performed better, delivering progressive power without too much fuss.
 You’ll also have to get used to the Musso’s size; it feels massive, especially down smaller roads and country lanes.